Advantages over factory floor mats

-The biggest reason to go with All-Weather or Rubber Floor Mats is that those flimsy factory mats just don’t cut the mustard.
-Dealers & auto manufacturers try to save money wherever they can, and floor mats are an easy corner to cut.
-Here are some advantages of all-weather mats:
+The most convincing reason to go with all-weather or rubber floor mats is that flimsy factory mats just don’t cut the mustard.
+Dealers and auto manufacturers try to save money wherever they can, of course, and floor mats are one of the easiest corners to cut.
+Here, we list some of the advantages offered by all-weather mats.

 - They trap liquid.
-This is what they’re designed to do.
-So, any rain, snow, ice, mud or crud that gets tracked in, gets trapped in.
-Some brands can swallow 6-8 cups of liquid on the driver-side mat alone – don’t try that with factory mats!
+This is what they’re designed to do, so any rain, snow, ice, mud or crud that gets tracked-in, gets trapped-in.
+Some brands can swallow 6 to 8 cups of liquid on the driver’s side mat alone – don’t try that with factory mats!

-- Easier to clean.
-Since they’re made of rubber or molded plastic, all-weather mats only require a quick spray with the hose and they’re clean
+- They’re easier to clean.
+Since they’re made of rubber or molded plastic, all-weather mats only require a quick spray with the hose and they’re ready to go.

-- Resale value.
-By keeping your factory carpet cleaner, your resale value stays higher.
-They’re also a great way to protect the value of leased vehicles
+- By keeping your factory carpet cleaner, your resale value stays higher.
+They’re also a great way to protect the value of leased vehicles.

 There are three main differences between rubber mats and molded liners.

 - Material: Liners are molded from semi-rigid thermoplastic.
-Though this material is flexible to a degree, they are not very soft.
+Though this material is flexible to a degree, they aren’t very soft.
 Rubber mats are made from, well, rubber.
-They are softer and a lot more flexible than liners
+They’re softer and a lot more flexible than liners.

-Here at AutoAnything, we boast a massive selection of all-weather and rubber floor mats.
-One of the major deciding factors is whether to go with custom, semi-custom or universal sized mats.
+We boast a massive selection of all-weather and rubber floor mats.
+One of the major deciding factors is whether to go with custom, semi-custom or universal-sized mats.

 - Custom: These mats are an exact fit to your specific year, make and model vehicle’s floorboards.
-They conform to every contour with a precise fit that provides maximum coverage.
+They conform to every contour to provide maximum coverage.
 And certain models use a raised lip to trap maximum crud.
-Of course, with a custom fit, these mats sit at the top of the price stack
+Of course, with a custom-fit, these mats sit at the top of the price stack.

 Depending on your vehicle and the mat brand, you have the choice between a one- or two-piece set.
 Two-piece mats are the traditional style, with one mat for each foot well located below each seat.
 One-piece mats, on the other hand, cover the space between the seats as well.
 Two-piece mats are a lot easier to remove and clean, but offer less coverage than the one-piece style.